Install globally $ npm install -g @anthropic-ai/claude-code # Navigate to your project $ cd ~/playwright-project # Start Claude Code — browser opens for auth on first run $ claude # Or: use API key instead of subscription $ export ANTHROPIC_API_KEY="sk-ant-..." $ claude

 }

-}| tail -20 or | head -50 prevent massive test logs from flooding your context window and eating tokens.Claude's context window fills up fast, and performance degrades as it fills.
+/command with s in the /workflows view.Claude's context window fills up fast, and performance degrades as it fills.
 Managing tokens is the difference between hitting your limit in 1 hour vs. working all day.

 # Don't wait for auto-compact at 95%.
 Do it manually at ~70%: /compact focus on the auth setup refactoring decisions # You can specify what to keep: /compact keep only the page object patterns and fixture changes